nakamuraprocess/ofxMotion/README.md

 ## Prerequisites
 * openFrameworks v0.11.2
 * VisualStudio 2022 (Platform Toolset v141)

-Note: This code has not been tested on Xcode, iOS, Android, or RaspberryPi.
+**Note**: This code has not been tested on Xcode, iOS, Android, or RaspberryPi.

 ## Features